wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/README.md

 Find links for testnet faucets in the [blockchain details section](../environments/README.md)
 {% endhint %}

 A developer may prefer standing up a set of local validators instead of using the testnet.
-For this option, [Tilt](./#tilt) and [Wormhole Local Validator](./#wormhole-local-validator) available.
+For this option, [Tilt](./#tilt) is available to run local instances of all the chains Wormhole supports.

 {% hint style="warning" %}
 The variation in host environments causing unique issues and the computational intensity of multiple simultaneous local validators can make it difficult or time consuming to setup.
 Prefer testnets for the simplest integration testing.